neondatabase/website/content/docs/reference/cli-branches.md

 `<target-id|name>` specifies the ID or name of the branch that you want to restore.

 `<source>` specifies the source branch you want to restore from.
 Options are:
-- `^self` &#8212; restores to an earlier point in time for the selected target branch.
-You must select a timestamp or LSN for this option.
+- `^self` &#8212; restores the selected branch to an earlier point in its own history.
+You must select a timestamp or LSN for this option (restoring to head is not an option).
+You also need to include a name for the backup branch using the parameter `preserve-under-name`.
 -  `^parent` &#8212; restores the target branch to its parent.
 By default the target is restored the latest (head) of its parent.
 Append `@timestamp` or `@lsn` to restore to an earlier point in the parent's history.
 - `source branch ID` or `source branch name` &#8212; restores the target branch to the selected source branch.
 It restores the latest (head) by default.
 Append `@timestamp` or `@lsn` to restore to an earlier point in the source branch's history.